shougaloufi/shougaloufi/README.md

-# Hi, I'm Shoug Aloufi
+# Shoug Aloufi | Computer Science Graduate
-Computer Science Graduate from King Abdulaziz University.
+Computer Science Graduate from King Abdulaziz University (2026).

 ## About Me
 I have an academic background in Software Engineering and Artificial Intelligence, with a strong interest in building practical software solutions and continuously expanding my technical skills.